What is a HECM

 Right now, very few proprietary reverse mortgages exist.
 However, it’s important to mention them, because market conditions may change in the foreseeable future when property values stabilize.

-Proprietary reverse mortgages are privately insured by the banks and mortgage companies that offer them.
+Proprietary reverse mortgages are privately insured by the mortgage companies that offer them.
 They are not subject to all the same regulations as HECMs, but as a standard best practice, most companies that offer proprietary reverse mortgages emulate the same consumer protections that are found in the HECM program, including mandatory counseling.

 Proprietary reverse mortgages are sometimes called “jumbo” reverse mortgages, because they are taken on higher-valued homes, generally $750,000 or more.